monkeys

 But there’s still no federal law prohibiting people from breeding, selling or acquiring exotic and dangerous animals to keep as pets.
 Why?

 The journey for many of these animals begins in places such as Asia and Africa and in the jungles of Central and South America.
 Many are imported legally in the billion-dollar-a-year exotic-animal industry.
 Others are jammed into trunks or suitcases or not infrequently, strapped or taped to the smuggler’s body.
 Such was the case with a Mexican man who was recently caught with 18 dead and dying monkeys stuffed into a girdle.
-Click to continue »
+Continue reading Exotic pets must be outlawed

 NASA’s cruel monkey experiments should be grounded